-There have been frequent reports of a female apparition wandering the grounds of Fairview at night.
-She usually appears near one of the cottages on the grounds of the school.
+There had been frequent reports of a female apparition wandering the grounds of Fairview at night.
+She usually appears near one of the cottages on the grounds where the school once stood.

-There have also been reports of a male figure passing through the kitchen of Holderness Cottage.
+There had also been reports of a male figure passing through the kitchen of Holderness Cottage (now demolished.)
 This was the part of Fairview that was used to house the most aggressive residents, but those who have seen the apparition say he is not in the least bit threatening.

-In fact, he does not even seem to notice the living are even there!
-Another hot spot at Fairview is Withycombe Cottage, or more accurately the old cistern near it!
+In fact, he didn’t even seem to notice the living are even there!
+Another hot spot at Fairview is Withycombe Cottage (now demolished), or more accurately the old cistern near it!